 Franchises can be helpful.
 For instance, when you are travelling, if you stop at a chain restaurant to eat, you pretty much know what you’re going to get– the options will basically be the same as the ones offered at home.
 It’s familiar.
 Not exciting, but familiar.
 But at the same time, franchises are limiting.
 The offerings are dictated by the corporate headquarters, not the individual location.
 The fast food chain can leave off the pickles in your burger, but they cannot add onion straws.
 They simply don’t have them, unless corporate approves them.
 But an independent restaurant is free to offer anything they want.
-Plenty of businesses argue that supporting your local economy is the right the thing to do.
-That might be true, but there are also plenty of benefits for why someone should shop local as well.
+There are so many benefits for why someone should shop local.

-For outdoor lighting, we strongly believe that the restrictions inherent in becoming a franchisee penalize the customer, rather than benefit them.
+For outdoor lighting & audio, we strongly believe that the restrictions inherent in becoming a franchisee penalize the customer, rather than benefit them.
 So let’s explore the pros and cons of being a franchise vs. independent owner:

 - When you look at a franchisee’s website, you’ll see samples of beautiful work.
 But your local franchisee may not have actually done that work, so it is not necessarily representative of your installer’s abilities.
 So even though the appeal of the franchise may be the promise of uniformity, there’s still no guarantee that your local franchise will be able to duplicate the quality of what you’ve seen elsewhere.
 The franchise typically has a master website for the company that all franchisee’s direct traffic too to help with the consistent appearance.
 What does this mean for you the homeowner?
 This means that the images you are using to make a decision on whether you like a local franchise, may very well be based on an image that was designed and installed by a different franchise across the country.
 Understanding how and what to light, is not something that a franchise can teach someone in a year or two.
 Landscape lighting design and installation practices are developed over years of experience.
 You cannot learn the outdoor lighting business from a book, it takes time and real-world training.